 Windows Defender Credential Guard uses virtualization-based security to secure secrets on Windows 10 Enterpirse and Windows Server 2019 machines.
 Using this method, only privileged system software can access them.
 Windows Defender Credential Guard will help preventing unauthorized access that can lead to credential theft attack.
-In this tutorial I will show you how to prepare the actual implementation and how to configure it for production environments.
+In this tutorial I will show you how to implement Windows Credential Guard.

 How it works

-Windows Defender Credential Guard prevents hackers and/or malware from retrieving NTLM password hashes, Kerberos Ticket Granting Tickets, and credentials stored by applications as domain credentials.
-It does this by isolating these features virtually using Hyper-V running on the local system.
+Windows Defender Credential Guard prevents hackers and/or malware from retrieving NTLM password hashes, Kerberos Ticket Granting Tickets, and credentials stored by applications such as domain credentials.
+It accomplish this by isolating these features virtually using Hyper-V running on the local system.
 The Local Security Authority (LSA) that runs on modern Windows 10 devices, will talk to a new component called the isolated LSA process.
-This will isolated process running virtually, will be used to store and protect secrets.
-The isolated process is not accessible by the operating system other then the local LSA.

 This islolated LSA process will only host a small subset of operating system binaries that it needs to be functional.
-Binaries are signed using a certificate that will be trusted by the virtualization-bases security.
+Certificates sign binaries with a certficate, whereas this is trusted by the virtualization-bases security.
 When the signature could not be verified, the isolated LSA process will fail to launch.

 Security mostly comes at a cost.
-Usability of functionality will be limited and Windows Defender Credential Guard is no exception.
+Functionality is limited.
+Of course, Windows Defender Credential Guard is no exception.
 Applications will break if they require:

 - Kerberos DES encryption support

 Applications will prompt and expose credentials to risk if they require: